danielscholl-osdu/indexer/docs/tutorial/IndexerService.md

 [Back to table of contents](#TOC)
 ## Delete API <a name="delete"></a>
-Delete api is used to delete an index for a specific kind.
+Delete API is used to delete an index for a specific kind.
 Only users who belong to the Entitlement groups 'users.datalake.ops' can make calls to this API.

 ```